Dmav7/swap-sdk/packages/swap-widget/README.md

 # VVS Finance Swap Widget

-**⚠️ Work in Progress: `@vvs-finance/swap-widget` is currently under development and may undergo significant changes.
-Use at your own risk.**

 `@vvs-finance/swap-widget` is a React library that provides a `<SwapWidget />` component for integrating a swap widget into your application.

 ## Installation